 Palace Arms Hotel

 There is a beautiful old building located at King Street West and Strachan Ave in Toronto, called The Palace Arms Hotel.
-(I haven’t been inside so I am talking about the outside, as I don’t know what the corridors and rooms look like.)
+(I haven’t been inside so I am talking about the outside.)

 While it is called a hotel, today it is more of an affordable long-term residence for men.